-At the discretion of the graduate program and upon approval by the Graduate Division, proficiency in one or more foreign languages may be required of all students in the program.
+At the discretion of the graduate program and upon approval by the Office of Graduate Education, proficiency in one or more foreign languages may be required of all students in the program.
 Proficiency is defined as the ability to read, at a reasonable speed, research materials in one’s chosen discipline written in a foreign language.
+English language proficiency can not be counted as passing a foreign language exam.

 Students demonstrate proficiency by passing a written exam.
 Language exam results are noted on the academic transcript.
 There is no limit on the number of times that a student may repeat the language exam.
 A student may advance to candidacy only after passing the exam for the first required foreign language.
 The graduate chair reports exam results to the Office of Graduate Student Services as follows: